openmediavault/openmediavault-docs/administration/general/notifications.rst

 When a scheduled task is defined to run as a certain user the output generated from that task, will be sent to that user defined mail.

 The last line is the catch all address.
 For example a scheduled task set to be run as user with no mail defined in their profile will get the output generated sent to the catch all address (``rootthe@gmail.com``).
-The same will happen with any other mail action intended for an undefined user (not in that list)
+The same will happen with any other mail action intended for an undefined user (not in that list).

 Mails can be sent from terminal also with mail command. :command:`mail` receives from stdin.